Seventh Avenue station (IND lines)

-The Seventh Avenue station (announced as Seventh Avenue-53rd Street) is a station on the IND Sixth Avenue Line and the IND Queens Boulevard Line of the New York City Subway.
-Located at the intersection of Seventh Avenue and 53rd Street in Manhattan, it is served by the D and E trains at all times, and the B train weekdays.
+The Seventh Avenue station (announced as Seventh Avenue–53rd Street on NTT trains) is an interchange station on the IND Sixth Avenue Line and the IND Queens Boulevard Line of the New York City Subway.
+Located at the intersection of Seventh Avenue and 53rd Street in Manhattan, it is served by the D and E trains at all times, and the B train on weekdays.

 The Seventh Avenue station was constructed by the Independent Subway System (IND), and it opened on August 19, 1933.
-The station has two tracks and one island platform on each two levels.
+The station has two tracks and one island platform on each of two levels.

 The station is announced as Seventh Avenue–53rd Street, in the style of other stations that orient east-west along 53rd Street (such as Fifth Avenue/53rd Street and Lexington Avenue–53rd Street), as well as to prevent confusion with Seventh Avenue along the BMT Brighton Line in Brooklyn, which is also served by the B.

 History

 Planning and opening

 The Queens Boulevard Line was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens, with a stop at Seventh Avenue.
 The line was first proposed in 1925.
 Bids for the 53rd Street subway tunnel were received in October 1926, and work started in April 1927.
 The 53rd Street Tunnel was fully excavated between Queens and Manhattan in January 1929.

 The Seventh Avenue station was designed as an interchange point between service of the IND Queens Boulevard Line and the IND Sixth Avenue Line.
 The northern half of the station opened on August 19, 1933 with the opening of the IND Queens Boulevard Line to Roosevelt Avenue in Queens.
 The southern half of the station opened on December 15, 1940 with the opening of the IND Sixth Avenue Line north of West Fourth Street to 59th Street–Columbus Circle.